 Authentication Overview

-Authentication is one of the most important functions of dbFront. dbFront includes many options for validating users and ensuring that they have the appropriate access to your databases, tables or data rows.
-This topic provides an overview of the potentially overwhelming number of Authentication options.
+dbFront supports multiple overlapping authentication options for validating users and ensuring they have the appropriate access to your databases, tables or data rows.
+This topic provides an overview of the complex set of options.

 Active Directory / Windows Authentication